 On the back-end of design comes manufacturing.
 The manufacturing process is just as vital as the design phase.
 We need tools that guarantee the precision of build, the accuracy of tightening of parts and the documentation of procedures.

-Let’s talk about four of the latest products that have helped revolutionize the aerospace and automotive design game.
+Let’s talk about three of the latest products that have helped revolutionize the aerospace and automotive design game.

 - 3D Interconnect helps make the ability to work with many CAD file formats more efficient since it is likely that your design team works with companies that do not use SOLIDWORKS.
 It’s as simple as opening a file and selecting the non-native SOLIDWORKS file of choice.
 3D Interconnect was among the top features added in SOLIDWORKS 2017 upgrade and continues to be highly relevant for designers in these industries.
 No longer do we need to install secondary translators or save the file as a CAD-neutral format.